Rethinking humanitarian aid for refugees as investment in urban water and sanitation

 Education

-Promoting understanding of refugee and displaced people’s wellbeing and self-reliance, through comparative research in urban areas and camps, and investigating the costs and benefits of hosting refugees in cities.
+Promoting understanding and measurement of refugee and displaced people’s wellbeing in urban areas, and investigating the costs and benefits of hosting refugees in cities.